nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_medicationrequest_subject.md

  1. Referenced by URL to a FHIR Server
  2. Referenced by an identifier to a Patient resource within the same FHIR Bundle
- 3. Referenced by an identifier to a "contained" resource within the medicationRequest resource
+ 3. Referenced by an identifier to a "contained" resource within the MedicationRequest resource

 FHIR snippets using XML notation are as follows;